Metadrop/behat-contexts/README.md

 #### Steps

 - Given own :type content:

   Create content with the author as the current user.

+#### Configuration

+No configuration needed.

 ### Cron context